nvinay1303/hr_analytics_in_powerbi/README.md

 # HR Analytics Using Power BI

 ## Project Overview
-This project focuses on building a data model and analyzing HR data using Power BI.
+This project focuses on building a data model and analyzing HR data of a fictitios compane named Atlas Labs using Power BI.
 The report design includes insights into employee attrition, hiring trends, and key HR metrics.

 ### Key Objectives
 - **Data Modeling:** Developing a comprehensive data model